srompark/srompark.github.io/_pages/about.md

 ---

- **I'll be joining the Indistrial Engineering Department at Ulsan National Institute of Science and Technology (UNIST) in Spring 2023.** I am actively looking for prospective undergraduate/master/Ph.D. students or postdocs.
+ **I'll be joining the Industrial Engineering Department at Ulsan National Institute of Science and Technology (UNIST) in Spring 2023.** I am actively looking for prospective undergraduate/master/Ph.D. students or postdocs.
 If you are interested in working with me, please feel free to [send me](mailto:drsaerompark@gmail.com) an email with information about your research interests and relevant background experiences.

 ***